-Herepian Bell and Cowbells Museum
+Herepian South France | Bell Museum

+Since the 1600s the Granier family have been involved in metal manufacturing.
+Originally, the family were nail manufacturers and later became cowbell makers.
 Around 1920, Joseph Granier built a new factory in Castanet le Bas, where water was more readily available and started producing little spherical bells.
 In 1931, Grainer realised there was a demand for church bells and obtained the necessary plans in Germany.

+In 1970, Francois Grainer, the manager at the time, gradually transferred its manufacturing activities to a new location in Herepian, where the factory was larger and in a more accessible location.
 At the time of its closure in 2011, the Herepian foundry was the oldest foundry in France and the only one to make three sorts of bells: cowbells used for the cattle, little spherical bells and church bells.

-The museum displays different manufacturing techniques, production processes of the old bell foundry, property of the Granier family since 1600; including copper bells, cowbells and church bells.
+Hérépian bell museum displays different manufacturing techniques, production processes of the old bell foundry, property of the Granier family since 1600; including copper bells, cowbells and church bells.

 7-18 and students: €4

 Family: €4 for adults and €2 between 7 and 18